 Performance Notes: Bring Me Little Water, Sylvie, is a traditional field holler usually attributed to folk and blues singer Lead Belly, because of how frequently he performed the song.
 Lead Belly's real name was Huddie William Ledbetter.
 This choral arrangement includes minimal stylistic suggestions beyond the 'even 8ths' at measure 5.
-The choice was made to create space for the conductor to alter textures, vocal slides and fall-offs in the vocal parts and to make personal choices about when to use choreography and string bass accompaniment or whether or not to eliminate them.
-A strong bassist with improvisational skills can add to the depth of the ensemble sound and an 'in the pocket' feel that can be quite special.
+The choice was made to create space for the conductor to alter textures, to add slides and fall-offs in the vocal parts, and to make personal choices about when to use choreography and string bass accompaniment.
+A strong bassist with improvisational skills can add to the depth of the ensemble sound with an 'in the pocket' feel that can be quite special.
 Diction should be altered moderately, with percussive consonants such as 't' in 'little' changed to a 'd' sound, 'liddle,' and 'wahdu' for 'water.'
 Contractions such as 'can't,' should be sung with an unvoiced or stopped 't.'
-The visual and rhythmic attraction of adding body percussion to performances of Sylvie can have a positive effect on the singers and the audience.
+The visual and rhythmic attraction of adding body percussion to performances of Sylvie can have great appeal to the singers and the audience.
 Several online videos are available for assistance with clapping/slapping patterns.
 The vision of a sizeable number of singers, smiling and utilizing synchronized flowing gestures, results in a soothing vibe that is sure to capture the audience's heart.

 The Song's Collector: Huddie William Ledbetter (c.1885-1949), better known as Lead Belly, was born on Jeder Plantation, a farm in Mooringsport, Louisiana and died in New York City of Lou Gehrig's disease.
 He was an internationally-known folk singer, song writer and guitarist, often called the "King of the Twelve-String Guitar."
 At one point in his career he formed a duo with the legendary Blues musician Blind Lemon Jefferson.
 His impoverished upbringing and the violent events of his later life led to his imprisonment for murder in Texas in 1917.
 According to the story, Lead Belly was released in 1925 after writing a song for then Governor Pat Neff requesting a pardon.
-In 1930, he was incarcerated again for attempted murder, this time in Louisiana, and it was there that folklorists Alan and John Lomax discovered him while they were collecting prison songs for the Library of Congress.
-Alan and John made a recording of the discovered him while they were song, Good Night, Irene; on the other side Lead Belly sang a new ballad asking Louisiana's Governor Oscar Allen for a pardon, and he gained his freedom again through his music
+In 1930, he was incarcerated again for attempted murder, this time in Louisiana.
+It was there that folklorists Alan and John Lomax discovered him while they were collecting prison songs for the Library of Congress.
+Alan and John made a recording of Lead Belly's theme song, Good Night, Irene; on the other side Lead Belly sang a new ballad asking Louisiana's Governor Oscar Allen for a pardon.
+Once again he gained his freedom through his music.

 Lead Belly recorded for a variety of labels, including Folkways.
-Like the music of many other Black folk and blues artists, much of his repertoire was made famous by white performers, including the Weavers, a group that sold 2 million copies of his song Goodn'ght Ter?
-When Lead Belly was inducted into the Rock & Roll Hall of Fame in Cleveland, Ohio in 1988, Park Siege, noted folk singer, activist, and member of the Weavers, spoke in his honor.
+Like the nusic of many other Black folk and blues artists, much of his repertoire was made famous by white performers, including the Weavers, a group that sold 2 million copies of his song Goodnight Irene.
+When Lead Belly was inducted into the Rock & Roll Hall of Fame in Cleveland, Ohio in 1988, Peter Sungar Loted folk singer, activist, and member of the Weavers, spoke in his honor.
 In 1970, Lead Belly was inducted posthumously into the Songwriters Hall of Fame.